 With our complete guide to weekend getaways from NYC, all within 4-6 hours driving distance from here, you will be ready to book your trips.

 Under all of our weekend getaways from NYC we mention whether or not the destination is accessible using public transportation, while many of these New York weekend breaks are accessible by public transportation if you plan on exploring all of the wonderful things we recommend to do you will probably be most comfortable renting a car, we recommend checking out the best rates using Expedia.com.

 The Best New York Weekend Breaks

-If you’re looking for the complete opposite of city life, head to the Catskills for a mountain getaway.
-Take in a breath of fresh air and enjoy the outdoors while taking one of those New York weekend breaks we all desperately need sometimes.
+If you’re looking for the complete opposite of city life, head to the Catskills for a mountain getaway in any of the many incredible towns anytime of year as this is a great all-season getaway.